containernetworking/cni/README.md

 ## Running a Docker container with network namespace set up by CNI plugins

-Use instructions in the previous section to define a netconf and build the plugins.
+Use the instructions in the previous section to define a netconf and build the plugins.
-Next, docker-run.sh script wraps `docker run` command to execute the plugins prior to entering the container:
+Next, docker-run.sh script wraps `docker run`, to execute the plugins prior to entering the container:

 ```bash
 $ CNI_PATH=`pwd`/bin